dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 reads from the ConfigMapData file.
 Alternatively, update the default map data files in that ConfigMapData file.

+**Q. what is another way to understand the Number of Matched Pairs?**

+A.  In this example the dimension of the grid is 37x37.
+Thus, up to
+    1369 matched pairs are possible.
+However, if the forecast or observation contains bad data at a point, that matched pair is not included in the calculations.
+Use the ncview tool to look at an example netCDF file.
+If the forecast field contains missing data around the edge of the domain, then that is a reason there may be 992 matched pairs instead of 1369.

 **Q. Why was the MET written largely in C++ instead of FORTRAN?**

 A. MET relies upon the object-oriented aspects of C++, particularly in using the MODE tool.
 Due to time and budget constraints, it also makes use of a pre-existing forecast verification library that was developed at NCAR.

 **Q. Why is PrepBUFR used?**